Activity-Dependent Plasticity in Morphogenetically-Grown Recurrent Networks: Characterisation Results

 \subsection{Replication on Acrobot}

 To test whether these findings generalise beyond CartPole, we repeated the analysis on Acrobot-v1, a harder control task with 6-dimensional observations and 3 discrete actions.
 We sampled 5{,}000 random genomes on a $20 \times 20$ developmental grid; 89.7\% were non-functional, leaving 513 networks across four performance strata, of which 87 (1.7\%) meet Gymnasium's solved threshold.
-Under per-network oracle tuning across a combined parameter grid (coarse 22-point + extended micro-$\eta$ dense sweep), 93--97\% of networks per stratum improve with plasticity (Table~\ref{tab:acrobot}).
+We evaluated these networks on a combined parameter grid---coarse 22-point sweep plus an extended 248-point micro-$\eta$ grid ($|\eta| \in [5 \times 10^{-5}, 0.1]$, $\lambda \in [0, 0.1]$)---under both static and non-stationary conditions (2$\times$ lower-link mass at step~50).
+Under per-network oracle tuning, 93--97\% of networks per stratum improve with plasticity (Table~\ref{tab:acrobot}).
 Acrobot requires substantially smaller learning rates than CartPole: the optimal $|\eta|$ is $10^{-4}$--$10^{-3}$ with high decay ($\lambda = 0.05$--$0.1$), roughly 10--100$\times$ smaller than CartPole's sweet spot.
 Yet regret under any fixed parameter is 100\%: no single $(\eta, \lambda)$ improves the average network, even on the extended grid.
 Plasticity is beneficial but entirely topology-dependent.

 The anti-Hebbian picture is more nuanced on Acrobot (Table~\ref{tab:acrobot}).
 Cohen's $d$ favours anti-Hebbian across all strata ($d = 0.09$--$0.48$), but the per-network optimal $\eta$ splits roughly evenly between signs (151 anti-Hebbian vs 185 Hebbian).
 Under non-stationarity (2$\times$ lower-link mass at step~50) with the combined grid, 87--96\% of networks per stratum benefit from per-network oracle plasticity---again with 100\% regret under any fixed setting.
 Plasticity accelerates solving across all strata (Figure~\ref{fig:acrobot_survival}): the fraction of unsolved episodes at step~300 drops from 66\% to 40\% (High-mid) and from 31\% to 18\% (Near-perfect) compared to the no-plasticity baseline.
 These results show that the development-plasticity interaction is not benchmark-specific: topology-dependent plasticity holds on a task with richer dynamics, though the non-stationary benefit requires per-network tuning on the current grid.